The Best Medicare Supplement (Medigap) Plans in Wisconsin

 Most states have 10 types of Medigap plans, all of which are standardized, meaning that everyone with a specific plan has the same coverage regardless of health factors or insurance provider.

 Wisconsin is one of only three states that doesn’t offer the standard Medigap plans that are available elsewhere.
-Instead, you enroll in the Wisconsin Basic Plan, which has benefits that are mandated by the state.
+Instead, you can only enroll in the Wisconsin Basic Plan, which has benefits that are mandated by the state.
 Some insurance providers in the state sell riders that you can add to your policy to expand your coverage for an additional monthly premium.

 Depending on your policy, Medigap pays your coinsurance or copay and your deductible.